reddec/liana/README.md

 name is unique.

 With flag `-swagger-short-names` it will generates just `Item` that much more readable but may generates collision in names.

+Base url is by default `/` (root) and can be changed by `-swagger-base-path` flag to any value except empty string.